 - 1 - 2 tablespoons milk if needed

 - Add the 3 cups of strawberries to a food processor or blender.
 Pulse until the strawberries are pureed.
 You should have about 1 ½ cups or just a little more strawberry puree.

-- Add the puree into a medium saucepan over medium heat and let it cook down to ¾ cup of puree or less.
-If you have more than ¾ cup, pop it back into the saucepan and continue to cook it until it's reduced to at least ¾ cup.
-Remove from the heat and let cool to room temperature.
+- Add the puree into a medium saucepan over medium heat and let it cook down to roughly ½ cup of puree.
+Mine actually measured out to be ½ cup plus ½ tablespoon.
+If you have more than that, pop it back into the saucepan and continue to cook it until it's reduced ½ cup.
+The time may vary, but it took 22 - 24 minutes for me.
+Remove from the heat and let cool to room temperature. *see notes

 - Add the butter, vanilla extract, and 4 cups of powdered sugar to a large mixing bowl.
 Using a hand mixer, beat on low until most of the powdered sugar is incorporated.